Azure/static-web-apps-cli/readme.md

 | [Nuxt.js](https://nuxtjs.org/)                                                     | 3000 | `swa --use-app=http://localhost:3000` |
 | [Next.js](https://nextjs.org/)                                                     | 3000 | `swa --use-app=http://localhost:3000` |

-#### Serve with a local API dev server
+#### Serve with a local API backend dev server

-When developing locally on your back-end application, it might be useful to use your local API dev server, to serve your API content and benefit from the built-in features like debugging.
-In order to use SWA EMU with your local API dev server, follow these two steps:
+When developing locally on your back-end application, it might be useful to use your local API backend dev server, to serve your API backend content and benefit from the built-in features like debugging.
+In order to use CLI with your local API backend dev server, follow these two steps:

-1. Start your local API dev server (as usual).
+1. Start your local API backend dev server (as usual).
 For example: `func start host`.
-1. Run `swa` with the `--use-api` flag of the URI provided by the API dev server, in the following format:
+1. Run `swa` with the `--use-api` flag of the URI provided by the API backend dev server, in the following format:

 ```bash
 swa start ./my-dist --use-api=http://<api-dev-server-host>:<api-dev-server-port>